riganti/dotvvm-docs/Pages/concepts/client-side-development/read-and-modify-viewmodel-from-js.md

 ### Working with dates

 DotVVM uses special handling for `Date` values in JavaScript.
-To prevent automatic conversions to local time on the client side, DotVVM stores date & time values as strings in the following format: `yyyy-MM-ddTHH:mm:ss.fffffff`
+To prevent automatic conversions to local time on the client side, DotVVM stores date & time values as strings in the following format: `yyyy-MM-ddTHH:mm:ss.fffffff`.

 To convert JavaScript `Date` into DotVVM representation, use the following function: